 About the Editors

-Joseph F. C. DiMento is Professor of Law and former Director of the Newkirk Center for Science and Society at the University of California, Irvine.
-He is the coauthor of Environmental Governance of the Great Seas: Law and Effect and Changing Lanes: Visions and Histories of Urban Freeways (MIT Press).
+Joseph F. C. DiMento is Professor in the School of Law and former Director of the Newkirk Center for Science and Society at the University of California, Irvine.
+He is coeditor of Climate Change: What It Means for Us, Our Children, and Our Grandchildren (MIT Press).

 Pamela Doughman is an Energy Specialist with the California Energy Commission.